Stu042/HotelApi/HotelApi/ReadMe.md

 - Each hotel has 6 rooms (fixed)
 - Room types: single, double, deluxe
     - Assume capacity of 1 person, 2 people and 2+ people - but no mention of capacity so leave as an option
+    - "Hotels have 3 room types: single, double, deluxe", does this mean every hotel has at least one of each type?
 - Guests not allowed to change rooms within a booking
     - booking must be full duration in same room
 - Booking ref **number** must be unique - based on hotel and (booking count)1